Retirement Article

 5. Social Interaction

 Social interaction can benefit you in a couple of ways.
 It can help improve your cognitive function and your emotional well-being.
-Volunteering in your community is a great way to interact with other people.
+Volunteering in your community is a great way to make new friends and interact with other people.

 If you're not one for volunteering, there are alternatives.
 You can enroll in classes at your local community college or attend workshops on subjects you enjoy.
 Both of these will give you the opportunity to socially interact with others.
 They will also challenge (mentally stimulate) your brain and expand your knowledge base.